 QUESTION YES NO Do we provide information in simple language, symbols, large print, on audiotape or in Braille for pupils and prospective pupils who may have difficulty with standard forms of printed information?
-We have provided larger text and paper for pupils in the past within the classroom.
-Simple language is used within the classroon all the time as part of the differentiation or pupils with SEN. Tasks in the classroom is simplified for SEN and disabled pupils.
-Do we ensure that information is presented to groups in a way which ✓ is user friendly for people with disabilities e.g. by reading aloud overhead projections and describing diagrams?
-Do we have the facilities such as ICT to produce written information Large print but no access to E We provide a laptop for individual in different formats? use to present his own learning, Teachers vary the way information is Do we ensure that staff are presented using ICT. familiar with technology and practices developed to assist people with disabilities?
+We have provided larger text and paper for pupils the past within the classroom.
+Simple language is used within the classroom all the time as part of the differentiation of pupils with SEN. Tasks in the classroom is simplified for SEN and disabled pupils.
+Do we ensure that information is presented to groups in a way which is user friendly for people with disabilities e.g. by reading aloud overhead projections and describing diagrams? √ Do we have the facilities such as ICT to produce written information in different formats? ✓ Large print, access to Braille local authority vision Do we ensure that staff are familiar with technology and practices developed to assist people with disabilities? ✓